Huegoxaga/notes/python/django.md

   ModelClass.objects.last() # return the last object
   ModelClass.objects.all()[0:20]# return first 20 objects
   ModelClass.objects.filter(propertyname='value') # return a list of matching objects.
-  ModelClass.objects.filter(propertyname='value') # return the first matching object.
+  ModelClass.objects.filter(id__in=[1,2,3]) # return all matching id
   ModelClass.objects.get(id=1) # return the object with id 1
   newobject = ModelClass(property1='value1', property2 = 'value2') #create a new object
-  newobject.save() # save change to the object that is already in the database modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.manyToManyField.all() # return all related fields of a many-to-many fields. modelObject.relatedModel_set.all() # return all assciated model of one model. modelObject.relatedModel_set.create(property1='value1', property2 = 'value2') # create a new related model of the model.
+  newobject.save() # save change to the object that is already in the database modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.manyToManyField.all() # return all related fields of a many-to-many fields.
+Direct access without all() will cause "TypeError: ManyRelatedManager object is not iterable" modelObject.relatedModel_set.all() # return all assciated model of one model. modelObject.relatedModel_set.create(property1='value1', property2 = 'value2') # create a new related model of the model.
   ModelClass.objects.select_related('tableA','tableB').prefetch_related('tableC').all() # Join tables for future queries. select_related is used for tables with one to one relationship, prefetch_related is used for many-to-many relationships.
-  ModelClass.objects.values('field1', 'field2') # return list of dict for certain fields
+  ModelClass.objects.values('field1', 'field2') # return dict queryset for certain fields
+  ModelClass.objects.values_list('id', flat=True) # return a list queryset of id, if flat=False return list of tuples.
+  ModelClass.objects.annotate(raw_link=Concat(Value("https://"), F('domain'))) # create a temp field with annonted strings append from a existing field list(ModelClass.objects.all()) #convert queryset into a list
   ```

 ### admin.py